 (ba) contains any information in the data standards that is specified as information for the purposes of this rule; and

 (bb) contains any information on the Register of Accredited Persons that is specified as information for the purposes of this rule; and

-(c) has a functionality that:

-(i) allows for withdrawal, at any time, of authorisations to disclose CDR data; and
+(c) allows the CDR consumer, at any time, to withdraw a current authorisation; and

+(d) as part of the process of withdrawing an authorisation, displays a message, in accordance with the data standards, about the consequences of proceeding with withdrawing an authorisation; and

-(ii) is simple and straightforward to use; and
+(e) is simple and straightforward to use; and

+(f) is prominently displayed and readily accessible to the CDR consumer; and

-(iii) is no more complicated to use than the process for giving the authorisation to disclose CDR data; and
+(g) is no more complicated to use than the process for giving the authorisation to disclose CDR data; and

-(iv) is prominently displayed; and

-(v) as part of the withdrawal process, displays a message relating to the consequences of the withdrawal in accordance with the data standards; and

-(d) contains any other details, and has any other functionality, required by a provision of these rules.
+(h) contains any other details, and does anything else, required by these rules.

 Note 1: This subrule is a civil penalty provision (see rule 9.8).